Cost to Set Up a 401(k) Plan

-Target-date funds are funds of funds that reallocate the balance of funds within the larger fund to a more conservative mix over time as the fund’s target date approaches.
+Target-date funds are funds that reallocate the balance of funds within the larger fund to a more conservative mix over time as the fund’s target date approaches.

 This type of fund may assess an additional fee on top of the fees assessed by each of the individual funds within the larger fund.

 Statistics show that smaller plans often charge much higher fees than large plans.